-The strategy comes down to three elements: guides that allow axial movement while preventing lateral drift, anchors that fix specific points and force expansion into designated flexible sections, and expansion provisions (loops, offsets, or expansion joints) that absorb the growth.
-This guide covers the math behind the forces and the practical decisions that keep piping systems intact through thermal cycles.
+The strategy comes down to three elements: guides that allow axial movement while limiting lateral drift, anchors that define control points, and expansion provisions (loops, offsets, or expansion joints) that absorb growth.
+This guide covers the first-pass math and the source boundaries that remain before ASME B31, structural, safe-work, AHJ, and qualified piping review.

 Thermal Expansion Coefficients